In a Little While: Live performances

 The song was played at over half of the shows on the Elevation Tour.
 It was played for most of the first leg, about half of the second leg, and not at all on the third leg.
 On the live concert film, Elevation 2001: Live from Boston, Bono introduces the song by explaining it was the last song Joey Ramone heard on his deathbed.
-He notes his honor of having one of his favorite musicians loving a song of his.
+He notes his honour of having one of his favorite musicians loving a song of his.
 Bono said that it became a gospel song after he heard about Ramone, and U2 subsequently dedicated the song to him for the rest of the tour.

 The Killers' frontman Brandon Flowers performed the song as a duet with Bono in Las Vegas in 2006 on the Vertigo Tour.
 This was one of only two performances of the song on the Vertigo Tour.
 However, it was snippeted almost forty times during performances of "I Still Haven't Found What I'm Looking For".

 The song was also played several times during the U2 360° Tour.
-During the YouTube live-streamed concert from the Rose Bowl, released on the U2 360° at the Rose Bowl concert video, lyrics from "In a Little While" were read by Belgian astronaut Frank DeWinne from the International Space Station.
+During the YouTube live-streamed concert from the Rose Bowl, released on the 2010 U2360° at the Rose Bowl concert video, lyrics from "In a Little While" were read by Belgian astronaut Frank DeWinne from the International Space Station.